Oracle results ease IT spending worries

 "Oracle’s results, in our opinion, support our independently derived view that IT buyers are not panicking and they are not slashing budgets – this includes deservedly maligned Europe," Canaccord Genuity analyst Richard Davis said.

-Oracle, whose chief rivals are Hewlett-Packard Co, Microsoft Corp and International Business Machines Corp, said new software sales growth in the current quarter should be flat to 10 percent higher, despite fears of further weakening in technology spending.
+Oracle, whose chief rivals are Hewlett-Packard Co (HPQ.N), Microsoft Corp (MSFT.O) and International Business Machines Corp (IBM.N), said new software sales growth in the current quarter should be flat to 10 percent higher, despite fears of further weakening in technology spending.

 "We see the stock returning to strength as this quarter dispels multiple concerns – over the European situation, sales organization changes, slowing appliance momentum, slowing apps support revenue growth," Citi analyst Walter Pritchard said.